James Stafford

 IMIN 405 - Innate Immunity

 This course covers topics of innate immunity with emphasis on strategies for pathogen recognition, local and systemic activation of the innate immune response, and regulation of innate effector mechanisms.
 Innate defense strategies against pathogens as well as detection and elimination of tumors will also be covered.
 Lectures will be followed by active discussions of selected readings pertaining to current research in the subject area.
-Prerequisites: IMIN 371 or consent of instructor.
+Prerequisites: IMIN 371.
 Credit cannot be obtained for both IMIN 405 and 505.
 (Offered jointly by the Departments of Biological Sciences and Medical Microbiology and Immunology).
 [Biological Sciences].

 IMIN 505 - Advanced Innate Immunity